 There is a strong perception that the CAADP process in Malawi is largely a donor driven exercise.
 This is attributed to two main factors.
 First, as noted earlier, Malawi hesitantly signed up to the CAADP process as a result of some key donors tying their support to the sector to countries embracing CAADP.
-The failure to alter the broad operative expenditure portfolio of the sector despite this particular issue featuring at key stages in the CAADP casts doubt about the government's sincere commitment to the CAADP process.
-It would therefore be fair to say that "Malawi signed up to CAADP not out of conviction about its value addition but rather primarily in anticipation of accessing extra funding"29.
+The failure to alter the broad operative expenditure portfolio of the sector despite this particular issue featuring at key stages in the CAADP casts doubt on the government's sincere commitment to the CAADP process.
+It is therefore fair to say that 'Malawi signed up to CAADP not out of conviction about its value addition but rather primarily in anticipation of accessing extra funding'.

 Second, the resistance to fast track core function analysis in order to create a favourable environment for the CAADP process further raises some doubt on the question of ownership.
-This is the case because the CAADP process is largely treated as an add-on and not as a core exercise that would help to reorganize the agricultural sector.
-Consequently most informants concluded that it is difficult to project full government ownership of the CAADP process since "we should not have gotten to the stage we have had it not been for donors, and lack of ownership is clearly reflected in the weak desire by government to drive the process"30.
+This is the case because the CAADP process is largely treated as an add-on and not as a core exercise that would help to reorganise the agricultural sector.
+Consequently most informants concluded that it is difficult to project full government ownership of the CAADP process since 'we should not have gotten to the stage we have had it not been for donors, and lack of ownership is clearly reflected in the weak desire by government to drive the process'.30

-5.2.3 Sector Coordination, Alignment and Harmonization
+5.2.3 Sector coordination, alignment and harmonisation

-The assumption is that sector coordination would be boosted if there is alignment between, and harmonization of development partners and national level policies and strategies.
-More specifically, alignment and harmonization entails donors' respecting country priorities, making greater use of countries' systems to deliver and, increasing predictability of aid (Kolavalli, et al., 2010 and NEPAD, 2011).
+The assumption is that sector coordination will be boosted if there is alignment between and harmonisation of development partners and national level policies and strategies.
+More specifically, alignment and harmonisation entails donors' respecting country priorities, making greater use of countries' systems for delivery, and increasing predictability of aid (NEPAD 2011; Kolavalli et al. 2010).

-In the context of CAADP, alignment and harmonization can be conceived at two levels.
-First, it is at the level of national policies aligning to, and harmonizing with the CAADP pillars.
-Second, it is alignment and harmonization in the classical sense of donor policies with the national strategies.
-A recent NEPAD (2011) review suggests that the CAADP process is contributing to the emergence or consolidation of sector-wide approaches (SWAps) which are providing a better basis for enhancing alignment and harmonization leading to enhanced sector coordination.
-Thus SWAps are serving as "a means for improved planning and financial management under government leadership" (NEPAD, 2011: 27).
-An alternative viewpoint suggests that enhanced sector coordination remains a huge challenge the CAADP process notwithstanding.
-This is the case because "the embedding of CAADP into national agricultural policy processes is conceptually unclear, as it is difficult to determine who is aligning to what, and what alignment really means" (Zimmerman, et al., 2009: 157).
+In the context of CAADP, alignment and harmonisation can be conceived at two levels.
+First, it is at the level of national policies aligning to and harmonising with the CAADP pillars.
+Second, it is alignment and harmonisation in the classical sense of donor policies with the national strategies.
+A recent NEPAD (2011) review suggests that the CAADP process is contributing to the emergence or consolidation of sector-wide approaches (SWAps) which are providing a better basis for enhancing alignment and harmonisation, leading to enhanced sector coordination.
+Thus SWAps are serving as 'a means for improved planning and financial management under government leadership' (NEPAD 2011: 27).
+An alternative viewpoint suggests that enhanced sector coordination remains a huge challenge, the CAADP process notwithstanding.
+This is the case because "the embedding of CAADP into national agricultural policy processes is conceptually unclear, as it is difficult to determine who is aligning to what, and what alignment really means" (Zimmerman et al. 2009: 157).

-The assessment reveals that the implementation of the CAADP process in Malawi has greatly contributed to enhanced donor coordination in the sector and prospects of alignment between national and donor priorities as well as harmonization of policies and strategies.
-The main caveat was that although the prognosis for sector coordination is encouraging there are still challenges to be resolved particularly in relation to funding modalities for the sector.
-Donor coordination has been enhanced and strengthened through the institutionalization of the Donor Committee on Agriculture and Food Security (DCAFS).
+The assessment reveals that the implementation of the CAADP process in Malawi has greatly contributed to enhanced donor coordination in the sector and prospects of alignment between national and donor priorities as well as harmonisation of policies and strategies.
+The main caveat was that, although the prognosis for sector coordination is encouraging, there are still challenges to be resolved particularly in relation to funding modalities for the sector.
+Donor coordination has been enhanced and strengthened through the institutionalisation of the Donor Committee on Agriculture and Food Security (DCAFS).
 It meets on a monthly basis and provides donors with a common framework for engaging with government on strategic issues in the sector.